Effective Date: 26 Jan 2023

 Law Enforcement Requests: Requests for information from law enforcement bodies should follow Ancestry’s Guide for Law Enforcement.

-Ancestry provides this US Resident Additional Privacy Statement (“US Statement”), applicable solely to California, Colorado, Connecticut, and Virginia residents, as a supplement to our Privacy Statement, to provide information as to how you may exercise your rights under the California Consumer Privacy Act of 2018 (“CCPA”) the California Privacy Rights Act of 2020 (“CPRA”), the Colorado Privacy Act (“CPA”), the Connecticut Data Privacy Act (“CTDPA”), and the Virginia Consumer Data Protection Act (“VCDPA”).
+Ancestry provides this US Resident Additional Privacy Statement (“US Statement”), applicable to California, Colorado, Connecticut, Virginia, and other U.S. residents, as a supplement to our Privacy Statement, to provide information as to how you may exercise your rights under the California Consumer Privacy Act of 2018 (“CCPA”), the Colorado Privacy Act (“CPA”), the Connecticut Data Privacy Act (“CTDPA”), and the Virginia Consumer Data Protection Act (“VCDPA”).
 This US Statement covers all Ancestry websites, services, and mobile apps that link to this US Statement, including: Ancestry®, AncestryDNA, Fold3, Newspapers.com™, Archives, We Remember, and Find a Grave (throughout, collectively, as applicable “Ancestry” “we” or “our”).
 It applies to the Personal Information (defined above) we collect from your use of our Services and through any other means by which you engage with us.

 Ancestry collects, and has collected in the 12 months prior to the effective date of this US Statement, the following categories of Personal Information: